 Empires and nation-states were the highest recognized form of sovereignty.
 Their disputes were settled more by contests of strength than by rule of law.
 Competition often brought out the best and worst of nations.
 This was shown time and again, from the Chinese warring states to the Greek and Mayan city-states.
 Seafaring empires such as England, France, and the Netherlands engaged in an accelerating cultural competition.
 Their rivalry produced wonders such as capitalism and the scientific revolution, but, as we know, they were engaged on a fatal collision course.
 The 30-Years War and other ostensibly “holy” wars set the pattern that would continue until the empires finally destroyed each other in the 20th century.
 The change that Europe brought to Africa and the Americas is an extremely mixed legacy, among the most divisive historical issues today.

 The quiet counterrevolution was the progression of rational thought.
 Ancient Greeks understood logic and the nuances of language.
 Millennia later, science and statistics gave scholars techniques for understanding nature.
-The world looked much the same at the end of Chapter 3 as at the beginning, but it had reached the threshold of modernity and was ready to cross over.
+To a casual observer, the world may have looked much the same at the end of Chapter 3 as at the beginning.
+Drastic changes were on the horizon, based not on how the world looked but at how some people were looking at it.

 Facebook comments preferred; negative anonymous comments will not display.
 Please read this page / post fully before commenting, thanks!